flosse/clean-architecture-with-rust/README.md

-# Clean Architecture with Rust
+# Full-Stack Clean Architecture with Rust

 This repository contains an example implementation of a [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)